 Refuse collection and diversion

-This factsheet contains information from Recology on the materials collected by DPW and how much was diverted from landfills.
+This factsheet contains information from Recology on the materials collected by Public Works and how much was diverted from landfills.